 While in high school, you’ll be able to take classes for free and get your feet wet on what college courses are like.
-Remember though, your grade is part of your college transcript, so choose wisely and apply yourself!
+Remember, though, your grade is part of your college transcript, so choose wisely and apply yourself!
 We recommend working with your admissions advisor to pick out the right classes for you.

 Severna Park’s signature focus on business is a great fit with AACC's business programs!

-Did you know that Honors Entrepreneurship, an approved Business, Innovation and Leadership signature elective, has already been aligned with the AACC course Introduction to Entrepreneurship (BPA-103)?
+Did you know that Honors Entrepreneurship, an approved Business, Innovation and Leadership signature elective, is aligned with the AACC course, "Introduction to Entrepreneurship" (ESI-103)?
 Ask your high school counselor for details on this exciting opportunity to earn college credit as part of a signature aligned pathway.

-Students attending the Center for Applied Technology-South (CAT-South) can earn college credits by enrolling in selected Career Technology Education (CTE) programs.
-You then just need to successfully complete your CAT- South program, and earn a C or better on the AACC college proficiency assessment(s).
-Grades below C will not be reflected on your AACC college transcript.
+Students attending the Center for Applied Technology-South (CAT-South) can earn college credits by enrolling in selected AACPS Career Technology Education (CTE) programs.
+You then just need to successfully complete your CAT- South program, and earn a C or better on the AACC college proficiency assessment(s).* Grades below C will not be reflected on your AACC college transcript.

-You can earn articulated college credit by completing one of the following CTE programs at Severna Park High School.
+You can earn articulated college credit by completing one of the following CTE programs at Severna Park High School: